arjun051/BuzzVerse/README.md

 ### 4. Multimedia Content

 BuzzVerse supports multimedia content, allowing users to share images, trailers, and GIFs related to movies.
 Users can embed videos from popular platforms like YouTube, Vimeo, and more to enhance their posts and provide visual context to their discussions.

-### 5. Notifications and Interactions

-Users receive real-time notifications for likes, comments, and mentions, ensuring that they never miss any engagement on their posts.
-They can engage in conversations through comments, reply to mentions, and like posts to show appreciation.
-BuzzVerse aims to foster a vibrant community where users can connect and share their love for movies.

 ### 6. Trending and Popular Hashtags